distribworks/dkron/website/content/basics/installation.md

 Download the packaged archive for your platform from the [downloads page](https://github.com/distribworks/dkron/releases) and extract the package to a shared location in your drive, like /opt/local/bin.

-Run Dkron with default setting: `dkron agent --server`
+Run Dkron with default setting: `dkron agent --server --bootstrap-expect=1`

 Navigate to http://localhost:8080